-While you are going through a custody battle, your life will be under a lot of scrutinies.
-Everything you do and the people you are involved with can potentially make a difference in your case.
+While you are going through a custody battle, your life will be under a lot of scrutiny.
+Everything you do and the people you are involved with can make a difference in your case.

-- Sending a hateful or inappropriate text message, emails, phone calls to your spouse when you are mad.
+- When you are mad, you send hateful or inappropriate text messages, emails, or phone calls to your spouse.
 Those communications you sent to your spouse will show up later as evidence against you.

 - You must courteously conduct yourself always.
-Obviously, a witness will not make a good impression on the stand if he has had an unfriendly encounter with a juror in traffic, or if after his testimony, a juror hears him in the hall laughing at something humorous occurred in the courtroom.
+A witness will not make a good impression on the stand if he has had an unfriendly encounter with a juror in traffic or if, after his testimony, a juror hears him in the hall laughing at something humorous that occurred in the courtroom.

 I have had clients:

-- Lose control and corner their wife in the courtroom in front of the bailiff and almost get arrested.
+- They lose control and corner their wife in the courtroom before the bailiff and almost get arrested.

 Maybe this bad behavior helped them win their arguments during the marriage.
 However, I suspect it was one of the reasons they were now involved in a divorce.

-I can tell you this type of behavior will greatly hinder your chances of a favorable outcome while going through any family law case.
+I can tell you this behavior will significantly hinder your chances of a favorable outcome while going through any family law case.

 Do not engage in parental alienation or makeup allegations regarding your EX.

 Under the Texas Family Code, parents are supposed to encourage their children to have a relationship with the other parent.
-If you interfere with a child’s relationship with the other parent, then a court will consider those actions when making its custody decision.
+If you interfere with a child's relationship with the other parent, a court will consider those actions when deciding custody.